How to Calculate Social Security Benefits

-The Social Security Administration offers social benefits in two important areas.
+The Social Security Administration offers Social Security benefits in two important situations.
 First, it provides you with benefits if you’re injured and unable to work.
 These benefits help supply you with income if you can’t go to your job.
-Secondly, Social Security benefits are available after you retire, so you have money in your golden years when you can no longer work.
+Secondly, Social Security benefits are available after you retire, so that you will have money in your golden years when you can no longer work.

 Social Security benefits are paid for by your taxes.
 Whenever you get a paycheck, you’ll notice a deduction made for Social Security benefits.
 In addition, the income taxes you pay help pay for benefits for those who need help but haven’t contributed enough.

 If you’re disabled, you can apply for benefits.
 If you’re denied benefits the first time, you have the right to appeal.
 You’ll generally get disability benefits if your condition meets the Blue Book requirements established by the Social Security Administration.
 For example, if you have certain types of cancer, simply proving you have that type of cancer is usually enough to get you benefits.
 If your condition isn’t listed in the Blue Book listings, you’ll need to submit medical evidence from a doctor to show your condition prevents you from working.
 You’ll be able to continue benefits as long as you’re disabled.

 When you retire, you can secure Social Security benefits, as well.
 If you’re on disability at the time you retire, your disability benefits will generally automatically be converted into retirement benefits.

 How Much Do You Get for Social Security Retirement?